YakBarber/weid/README.md

 - A text-based adventure game engine
 - A ??? for ???

-## Expectations

-`weid` is currently in "early alpha."
-At the moment, it is mostly a vehicle for the [Pinboard modification example](examples/pbin), as a demonstration of some of `weid`'s goals via its use as a library.

-The standalone `weid` application, while functional, is not all that useful yet.

-It should be expected that things will break, not work, and change as `weid` matures.

 ## Installation

 You can build `weid` by cloning this repository and using the standard Rust tooling: